 The CRTC Building Innovation Center was established to provide mass timber-based housing solutions to rapidly deployable military housing, emphasizing durability and protection.
-With access to vast stands of rapidly growing coastal western hemlock and other affordable single-family modular detached homes.
+With access to vast stands of rapidly growing coastal western hemlock on the Olympic Peninsula, CRTC-BIC is the first entity worldwide to utilize thermal modification to stabilize and enable this underutilized species in CLT.
+ACLT - Advanced Cross Laminated Timber, is a CLT product that uses thermal modification (TM) of the lamstock in place of kiln-dried lumber.
+The TM process imparts improved dimensional stability as well as increased resistance to mold and mildew attack.
+Sourcing our primary lumber supply from the Makah Tribe, we have expanded to provide tribal and other affordable single-family modular detached homes.

-(505) 274-9198 • gellis@crtc-wa.org • compositerecycling.org
+For more information, contact: Glenn Ellis Jr, Housing Business Manager (505) 274-9198 • gellis@crtc-wa.org • compositerecycling.org